Valery Bolotov: Post-Soviet era

 Bolotov worked as a manager and director at a meat factory and used to run a small business.

 Before the pro-Russian unrest in Ukraine, Bolotov was a representative of Oleksandr Yefremov who supervised illegal mining in the region.

 In 2014, Bolotov became a leader of an armed group during the 2014 pro-Russian conflict in Ukraine.
 On May 13, 2014, Bolotov survived an assassination attempt as assailants fired automatic weapons towards his car, wounding the militant leader.
-Bolotov was then briefly captured by the Ukrainian army on May 17 after he attempted to re-enter Luhansk following his having received treatment for his injury at a hospital in Russia.
-However, armed supporters of the Luhansk People's Republic attacked the Ukrainian army checkpoint where Bolotov was being held shortly afterwards and successfully freed the "People's Governor".
+Ukraine’s prosecution opened three criminal for promoting separatism, and there was a warrant against him.
+He was then briefly captured by border guards at Dovzhansky border checkpoint on May 17, 5:45 am, after he attempted to re-enter Luhansk following his having received treatment for his injury at a hospital in Russia.
+However, from 150 to 200 armed supporters of the Luhansk People's Republic attacked the Ukrainian army checkpoint where Bolotov was being held shortly afterwards at 7:50 am and successfully freed the "People's Governor".
 He resigned from the position on 14 August 2014.